magik-sword/Computer-Vision/README.md

 ![image](https://github.com/user-attachments/assets/ca0f3955-31ba-4efd-8924-d2a265a756da)

 The evaluations above are based on the performance of DenseNet121 on the final test set.
-The model actually overpredicts the amount of malignant cases, leading to it missing a moderate amount of benign ones.
+The model tended to overpredict the number of malignant cases, leading to missed benign cases.
 This likely explains the slightly lower AUC score on the test set compared to the validation set.
 If this overfitting problem can be overcome, the DenseNet121 model could likely perform well on this dataset with further tuning.

 ### Conclusions

 Although transfer models such as DenseNet121 can perform well, additional care must be taken when working with small and imbalanced datasets.
-A more effective strategy for addressing this problem likely lies in segmentation or cropping the images.
+A more effective strategy may involve image segmentation or cropping to isolate relevant features.
 ### Future Work

-TThe primary challenge in this project was the class imbalance.
+The primary challenge in this project was the class imbalance.
 Most of my time training was spent trying different ways to combat overfitting due to this imbalance.
 Most of the suggestions below are related to this problem I kept running into.

 * **Heavier Models:** Due to being limited to my laptop for this project, I was limited to keeping the augmentations and transfer models relatively light to keep training time manageable and prevent system crashes.
 More complex models such as VGG16/19 or ResNet152 likely could give better results.
 * **Segmentation:** A significant portion of each image is blank space that provides no valuable information to the models.
-Isolating the breast tissue through edge detection likely will produce greater results than this project.
+Isolating the breast tissue through edge detection may  produce better results than those achieved here.
 * **Creating New Images:** Another idea to explore is adding new images to the minority class.
 This could be achieved by duplicating existing malignant tumor images and applying minor augmentations to ensure variation.
 * **Fine-Tuning:** Different combinations of optimizers, loss functions, and hyperparameters can and should be explored in the future to see if these can affect performance on the models tested here.